How to Do It

 Sometimes it can feel like we’re at the center of our own universe, fixated on our personal concerns without much regard for other people.
 Experiencing awe can jolt us out of this self-focused mindset, stirring feelings of wonder and inspiration by reminding us that we’re a part of something larger than ourselves.

-Researchers define awe as a response to things we perceive as vast and that alter the way we understand the world.
+Researchers define awe as a response to things that we perceive as vast and that transcend the way we understand the world.
 Research suggests that experiencing awe not only enhances happiness and physical health but also reduces feelings of entitlement and increases generosity.

 Experiencing awe may seem like something that requires travel to distant lands, but there are many opportunities closer to home—we just need to seek them out and notice them.
 This practice helps you do just that.

 Research suggests that awe has a way of lifting people outside of their usual routine and connecting them with something larger and more significant.
 This sense of broader connectedness and purpose can help relieve negative moods and improve happiness, and it can also make people more generous as they become less focused on themselves.
 Evoking feelings of awe may be especially helpful when you are feeling bogged down by day-to-day concerns.

 Sturm, V. E., Datta, S., Roy, A. R. K., Sible, I. J., Kosik, E. L., Veziris, C. R., Chow, T. E., Morris, N. A., Neuhaus, J., Kramer, J. H., Miller, B. L., Holley, S. R., & Keltner, D. (2020).
 Big smile, small self: Awe walks promote prosocial positive emotions in older adults.
 Emotion.